 If you are the type to generously pad your figures because you only have a nebulous idea of what your costs are on top of wanting to mitigate any unplanned expenses, there is a real opportunity to significantly increase your competitiveness when having to bid for projects and contracts.
 By removing a significant amount of the cost-related guesswork, the total amount you end up putting in your proposals will be a lot closer to what it needs to be.

 Conversely, if you like to ride the edge of profitability when bidding on a project or contract and only have a vague idea of what you typically spend, an AVL system will provide precious data that will enable you to price everything in a profitable manner—or to steer clear of projects that aren’t worthwhile for you.

-Customer service improves when your fleet is tracked in real time.
-And being able to provide superior service to your clients puts you ahead of the competition and, as a result, boosts your bottom line.
+Customer service improves when your fleet is tracked in real-time.
+And providing superior service to your clients puts you ahead of the competition and, as a result, boosts your bottom line.
 Here are some ways in which an AVL system will enhance the service you provide to your clients.

 - Provide clients with speedier response times by locating and deploying the nearest vehicle to their location.

-- Routing that is more efficient reduces the likelihood of encountering roadblocks such as delayed traffic or construction.
+- More efficient routing reduces the likelihood of encountering roadblocks such as delayed traffic or construction.
 As a result, your ETAs are more reliable.

 - Keep your ETAs current by checking how far a vehicle is from a customer's location at any given time.

-- Finally, enhance client experience by making your services quicker, more responsive, and accurate.
+- Finally, enhance the client experience by making your services quicker, more responsive, and more accurate.

-Customer satisfaction is a key aspect of any service firm, which is what a fleet is fundamentally.
+Customer satisfaction is a key aspect of any service firm, which is why a fleet is fundamental.
 When your clients are happy, you generate more revenue and have a leg up on the competition.
 Some of the benefits of satisfied clients include: